mirror/dd-wrt/src/router/frr/doc/user/zebra.rst

    work on non-linux systems at all. 'enable' and 'disable' will respectively turn on and off mpls on the given interface.

-.. clicmd:: multicast
+.. clicmd:: multicast <enable|disable>

    Enable or disable multicast flag for the interface.

-.. clicmd:: bandwidth (1-10000000)
+.. clicmd:: bandwidth (1-1000000)

-   Set bandwidth value of the interface in kilobits/sec.
+   Set bandwidth value of the interface in Megabits/sec.
 This is for calculating OSPF cost.
 This command does not affect the actual device configuration.